sluggort/sluggort/README.md

 ## hi what's up lol

+i'm not expecting everyone to read this, it's just for fun.

-i play almost exclusively on the 18+ server so i assume everyone i interact with there is an adult.
+i usually play on the 18+ server but rarely i play on the safe server. i am generally not comfortable befriending people under 16, sorry!

 most of my ponies are ocs but i often like to play as characters i feel like people might recognize. if you like my pony i'd love it if you let me know :-)